kalafut/kalafut.net/site/content/posts/living-under-the-thunderbolt-t1000.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d9rRSY0dRIU?si=XdYuhTQw5YUhgj3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Aside from the startup growl (usually associated with 😱), I vividly remember the spooky-sounding echos as it wound down, around [1:15](https://youtu.be/d9rRSY0dRIU?t=75) in the video.
+Aside from the startup growl (usually associated with 😱), I vividly remember the spooky-sounding echoes as it wound down, around [1:15](https://youtu.be/d9rRSY0dRIU?t=75) in the video.
 The echoes are surprising, given the flat, suburban environment, but it's hard to overstate just how damn loud the thing was.

 From the [Service Manual](https://web.archive.org/web/20220730161818/http://www.civildefensemuseum.com/sirens/manuals/thunderbolt/Tbolt-2.pdf) we can see exactly how loud: